bitpay/bitcore-node/README.md

 Bitcore Node
 ============

 A Bitcoin blockchain indexing and query service.
-Intended to be used with as a Bitcoin full node or in conjunction with a Bitcoin full node.
+Intended to be used as a Bitcoin full node or in conjunction with a Bitcoin full node.

 ## Upgrading from previous versions of Bitcore Node